 We can locate a bank who is interested in your project; prepare informative presentations and factual market analysis to allow the bank to properly assess risk.

-Concurrent to changing bank regulation and changing Federal Reserve Policy new Dodd-Frank legislation increased compliance costs with the drafting of hundreds of new regulations and hundreds yet to be written.
+Concurrent to changing bank regulation and changing Federal Reserve Policy new Dodd-Frank legislation increased compliance costs with the drafting of hundreds of new regulations and thousands of pages of new compliance costs.
 This caused banks to reduce CRE production staffing consistent with reduced lending and redirect staff to increase required servicing for regulatory monitoring.

 Now lenders and borrowers need introductions.
 Lenders are selective by type, location and various underwriting characteristics.
 Wheeler Capital Partners can locate a bank that is interested in your project; prepare informative presentations and factual market analysis to allow the bank to properly assess risk.